-The Differentiated Services field is used for marking packets.
-Different Quality-Of-Service (QoS) levels can be applied on different markings.
+The Differentiated Services field marking packets.
+Different Quality-Of-Service (QoS) levels can be applied to different markings.
 For example, data belonging to voice and video protocols have no tolerance for delay.
-The DS field is used to mark packets carrying data belonging to these protocols so that they get priority treatment through the network.
-On the other hand, peer-to-peer traffic is considered a major problem and can be marked down to give in best effort treatment.
+The DS field also marks packets carrying data belonging to these protocols so that they get priority treatment through the network.
+On the other hand, peer-to-peer traffic considered a major problem and can mark down to give in best effort treatment.

 This field specifies the size of the packet.
 This means the size of the header plus the size of the data.

 When IP receives a segment from TCP or UDP; it may need to break the segment into chunks called fragments before sending it out to the network.
 Identification fields serve to find the fragments that make up the original segment.
 Each fragment of a segment will have the same identification number.

 This field identifies the fragment number by hosts to reassemble the fragments in the correct order.